Spbaehr/IoT49/doc/install.md

 flash -e
 ```

 This flashes the MicroPython firmware to the ESP32.
 Check for error messages.
-If there are none, press the reset button on the HUZZAH32 board, then type (replace `<alphanumeric_name>` with the name you want to give your computer - choose something unique like your pets name):
+If there are none, press the reset button on the HUZZAH32 board, then type:

 ```
 config -u name <alphanumeric_name>